“Behind good brands lie stakeholder companies.”: – Will Hutton

 Why is it so Important?

-As Product Owners we are delivering values to our end users.
-In Scrum, only way to measure the success or failure of an increment is via stakeholder feedback.
-For example, if after project Go-Live, a service response time is poor and you get a first-hand feedback from your stakeholder, then as a product owner, it is an opportunity for you to put corrective measures in the upcoming sprints.
+As Product Owners, we are delivering values to our end users.
+In Scrum, the only way to measure the success or failure of an increment is via stakeholder feedback.
+For example, if after project Go-Live, a service response time is poor and you get first-hand feedback from your stakeholder, then as a product owner, it is an opportunity for you to put corrective measures in the upcoming sprints.

 So long as the Product Owners and the stakeholders are heading towards a common goal; receiving inputs and feedback from the different stakeholders becomes easier to manage.
-In most cases, hearing back from different perspectives can help outline any potential issues, risks or improvements Project Owners might have otherwise missed.
+In most cases, hearing back from different stakeholders can help outline any potential issues, risks or improvements Project Owners might have otherwise missed.

-As I said in the beginning, stakeholders are not part of the Scrum team, that’s why sometimes stakeholders are considered as free resources can do the work with you, that’s why you as a Product Owner need to know how to manage them and keep them interested to that extent, how they will get involved and what will they gain from these involvements.
+As I said in the beginning, stakeholders are not part of the Scrum team, that’s why sometimes stakeholders are considered as free resources that can do the work with you, that’s why you as a Product Owner need to know how to manage them and keep them interested to that extent, how they will get involved and what will they gain from these involvements.

 How to go about it?

-* Identify Stakeholders
+* Identifying Stakeholders

 - Who makes the decisions about money?